Pupil Voice Groups

 Some of our biggest achievements in the last year have been to carry out a whole school survey exploring behaviour and safety and we then produced a video to share our findings.
 This helped us decide on our key priorities for the year ahead.

-In November this year, we were proud to lead on Anti-bullying week in school.
+In November each year, we are proud to lead Anti-bullying week in school.
 We work hard to help all children in our school understand what bullying is, what actions to take if they spot it happening and how to promote our community value of Kindness too.
 This year's Anti-Bullying week on the theme of 'Reach Out' was a huge success and we enjoyed collaborating with the Wellbeing Ambassadors, joining together in the Wellbeing Hub at breaktimes and lunchtimes as a place for everyone to 'Reach Out' if they need to.

-Our next project in March this year is to carry out learning reviews in classes.
-Together, we have designed a template which will help us focus on what we saw in class and what it tells us and we plan to share our feedback with governors, children and teachers.
+A project we are working on this year is to carry out learning reviews in classes.
+Together, we have designed a template which helps us focus on what we see in classes and what it tells us and we share our feedback with governors, children and teachers.
 This term we have been driving our whole school focus on Working Together and we have visited classes, developed targets for everyone to work on, shared these messages in assemblies and evaluated our progress against these targets.
 We are looking forward to driving the same progress with our next learning value (Ambition) in the Spring Term.

 The views of all pupils in the school are really important to us and we have a post-box in our School Office where anyone can add their suggestions or ideas.